invf/binance-telegram-simple/README.md

 # Introduction
-The project was created as basic configuration for managing trading strategies from telegram.
+This project was created as basic configuration for managing trading strategies from telegram.

 ### Installing:
 ```